Frequent Bowel Movements Shortly After Eating: 7 Causes Explained.

 Too many Americans are consuming probiotics to obtain gut health and other benefits.

-A piece of growing evidence that disturbance in your ecosystem of healthy gut bacteria is responsible for many gut symptoms.
+A piece of growing evidence is that disturbance in your ecosystem of healthy gut bacteria is responsible for many gut symptoms.

 Taking a quality probiotic may help improve the frequency of bowel movements after eating.